 ‘Surely not.
 What is he up to?
 And why didn’t he tell us?
 Sometimes I believe he is still testing us.’

 Just at that moment, Lady Eleanor dropped back to position herself alongside John.
 ‘So, tell me, young man, how is it possible to rise to be to a member of the Prince’s bodyguard in just a few days?
 I cannot believe it was because you won an archery contest in a remote village?’

 ‘No my lady, it is a long story but I am very pleased to be able to serve the Prince in this way.’

 Piers blushed and rode ahead.
 Lady Eleanor watched him go.

 ‘What a nice, sensitive young man.
 He understood that I needed to talk to you.’
-Eleanor eyed John carefully.
+John was conscious of Eleanor gazing at him.
 ‘We are progressing at a walk,’ she said, ‘mainly because of the possessions I feel necessary to make life in a tent more comfortable.
 We have at least an hour to talk, so even if it is a very long story there is no need to concern yourself, start at the beginning.’

 And so John told Eleanor the events at Moissac, giving her all the detail he remembered.